drkrillo/docs/creator/sdk7/interactivity/external-links.md

 Players are presented a confirmation screen before they are teleported, this screen displays information from the destination scene’s `scene.json file`, including the scene `name`, `description` and `navmapThumbnail`.
 See [scene metadata](../sdk7/projects/scene-metadata.md) for details on how to set this data.

-The player will spawn in on of the spawn points of the scene in that world, regardless of their current coordinates on the map.
+The player will spawn in one of the spawn points of the scene in that world, regardless of their current coordinates on the map.

 ### External links